Ravne, Kočevje: Pilgrimage chapel and shrine

 A forest pilgrimage chapel known as Our Lady of the Woods (Maria im Walde) was built between Eben and Borovec pri Kočevski Reki in 1905 at the site of the Eben Shrine (Ebener Bild or Ebner Bild, Gottscheerish: Ēbmar pillain), a popular wayside shrine.
-The church was built as a result of the 1855 cholera epidemic, during which the residents of Borovec pri Kočevski Reki would trek to the summit of Ravne Hill (Ebner Berg, 846 m) and the priest mentioned that a small church could be built where there was an shrine with an image of Our Lady of the Seven Sorrows, probably erected around 1440 or 1450 along a route to Rijeka for pack animals.
+The church was built as a result of the 1855 cholera epidemic, during which the residents of Borovec pri Kočevski Reki would trek to the summit of Ravne Hill (Ebner Berg, 846 m) and the priest mentioned that a small church could be built where there was a shrine with an image of Our Lady of the Seven Sorrows, probably erected around 1440 or 1450 along a route to Rijeka for pack animals.
 The chapel was 10.5 m long, 5.5 m wide, and 15 m tall, topped by a flèche with two bells.
 It was built of undressed stone.
 The construction began on 5 July 1905 and the chapel was consecrated on 17 September 1905.
 The chapel was destroyed during the Second World War.